Stargazer-cc/MusicBeeQuickTag/readme.md

 - **Custom Display Order**: Adjust field display order through a dual-list interface
 - **Column-based Layout**: All fields displayed side-by-side in one interface for easy viewing
 - **Real-time Track Monitoring**: Automatically detects track selection changes in MusicBee
+- **Highlight Display**: Automatically highlights existing tags for selected tracks
-- **One-click Application**: Double-click any tag value to apply it to selected tracks
+- **One-click Toggle**: Single-click any tag value to add or remove it
+- **Preset Groups**: Organize your tags into named groups for different genres or moods

 ---